Skip to main content

 External Support

-How services does can the U.S. embassy provide?
+What services can the U.S. embassy provide?

 Whenever traveling abroad, U.S. citizens should register their travel using the Smart Traveler Enrollment Program (STEP).
 Those on Swarthmore-affiliated programs abroad, are required to do so.
 Travel registration is a free service provided to U.S. citizens who are traveling to, or living in, a foreign country.
 Registration allows you to record information about your upcoming trip abroad that the Department of State can use to assist you in case of an emergency.
 Non-U.S. citizens should see if their government provides a similar registration system.